6uhrmittag/Synth-Riders-DiscordRPC/README.md

 # Issues

-If you encounter any issues, please open an issue on the [issues page](https://github.com/xAkre/Wuthering-Waves-RPC/issues)
+If you encounter any issues, please open an issue on the [issues page](https://github.com/6uhrmittag/Synth-Riders-RPC/issues)

 ## Warning

-This is a third-party application and is not affiliated with Wuthering Waves or its developers.
-Should you choose to use the RPC with the database access option, you do so at your own risk
+This is a third-party application and is not affiliated with Synth Riders or its developers.

+# Credits

+- This tool is based on the work of [https://github.com/xAkre/Wuthering-Waves-RPC](https://github.com/xAkre/Wuthering-Waves-RPC)<3